Writing a Business Plan

 Tips for writing a business plan:

 - You need to write it yourself.
-You cannot have someone write the business plan for you.
-As the writing business plan will focus you as entrepreneur
+You should not have someone write the business plan for you.
+Writing the business plan will focus.

 - You need get into contact with your potential perfect clients and collect information about their interests and challenges.
 Build a persona.